lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 ## Motivation

-COVID-19 (SARS-CoV-2) is a ongoing pandemic that infected more than 2.5 million people around the world and claimed more than 170,000 lifes as of 21 April 2020.
-Unlike all other pandemics recorded in history, a large volume of data and news concerning COVID-19 are flows in with great speed and coverage, mobilizing scholars from various fields of knowledge to focus their efforts on analyzing those data and proposing solutions.
+COVID-19 (SARS-CoV-2) is an ongoing pandemic that infected more than 2.5 million people around the world and claimed more than 170,000 lives as of 21 April 2020.
+Unlike all other pandemics recorded in history, a large volume of data and news concerning COVID-19 are flowed in with great speed and coverage, mobilizing scholars from various fields of knowledge to focus their efforts on analyzing those data and proposing solutions.

 In epidemic data, it is natural to observe an exponential growth in the infected cases, especially in the early stages of the disease.
-As addressed in posts like [this](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56), measures of social isolation seek to "flatten the curve", reducing the number of affected at the peak, but prolonging the "wave" over the time.
+As addressed in posts like [this](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56), measures of social isolation seek to "flatten the curve", reducing the number of affected at the peak, but prolonging the "wave" over time.
 Similarly, the number of deaths also follows an exponential trend.

 Analyzing data from countries affected by the pandemic, it is possible to observe patterns that are common to all.
 Despite the existence of several peculiarities such as territorial extension, population density, temperature, season, degree of underreporting, social discipline to comply with isolation measures, etc., which differ significantly between different countries, the virus has not (yet) suffered radical mutations since its appearance in China, such that the general parameters of infectivity and lethality are similar between countries.
-However, **the chinese data are a notable exception**, showing a behavior that differs from the others -- despite being the first country affected by the disease, the number of infected people evolution remained close to a linear trend in the early stages , followed by <ins>few moments that suffered abrupt variation and prolonged periods marked by the absence of variance</ins>, both unusual patterns in nature.
+However, **the Chinese data are a notable exception**, showing a behavior that differs from the others -- despite being the first country affected by the disease, the number of infected people evolution remained close to a linear trend in the early stages, followed by <ins>few moments that suffered abrupt variation and prolonged periods marked by the absence of variance</ins>, both unusual patterns in nature.
 Here are some graphs:

 ![](/img/covid19/f1.png)
 ***Image 1**: Cumulative COVID-19 cases in China, as of 18 Apr 2020*